 Some might say that the Buddhist sutras state that upholding the Five Precepts ensures rebirth in the human realm, and since they uphold the Five Precepts, they will surely attain human rebirth.
 However, this is not necessarily so.
-Firstly, one cannot accurately judge whether one has truly upheld the Five Precepts well.
-Secondly, even if one has genuinely upheld the Five Precepts, if the conditions for evil karma from past lives happen to ripen, one must follow those evil conditions into the three evil realms, revolving in birth and death without choice.
-As for the merit of upholding the Five Precepts, one can only receive the corresponding virtuous retribution when the conditions for virtue ripen.
-Heavenly beings also uphold the Five Precepts—those in the desire realm heavens, form realm heavens, and formless realm heavens do not violate the Five Precepts and have committed no evil deeds.
-Yet, after death, many of them descend directly into hell.
-This indicates that the conditions for their hellish karma have ripened, and thus it cannot be avoided.
-When the heavenly beings' blessings are exhausted, they descend into hell because the seeds of evil karma from beginningless kalpas still exist within them.
-If the conditions for virtuous karma are minor, not yet ripened, or lack sufficient power, they will still fall into evil realms.
+Firstly, one cannot correctly judge whether one has truly upheld the Five Precepts well.
+Secondly, even if one truly upheld the Five Precepts well, if evil conditions from past lives happen to ripen, then one must follow those evil conditions into the three evil paths, undergoing birth and death in the cycle of transmigration, with no choice.
+As for the merit of upholding the Five Precepts, one can only receive the virtuous retribution when the virtuous conditions ripen.
+Heavenly beings also uphold the Five Precepts.
+The devas of the desire realm, form realm, and formless realm—none of them violate the Five Precepts; they have committed no evil karma whatsoever.
+Yet, after death, many of them directly fall into hell.
+This indicates that the evil conditions for hell have ripened, and thus it cannot be avoided.
+When the heavenly beings' blessed rewards are exhausted, they descend into hell because the seeds of their evil karma from beginningless kalpas still exist.
+If the conditions for virtuous karma are minor, not yet ripened, or insufficiently powerful, they will still fall into the evil paths.
 Where sentient beings go upon death depends on which directing karma is most powerful and which karmic condition ripens first.

 0